danielcbit/apcctrl/doc/manual/manual.rst

 RPMS
 ~~~~

-For systems based on RPM packages, such as Red Hat and SuSE, apcupsd is
+For systems based on RPM packages, such as Red Hat and SuSE, apcctrl is
 available in binary RPM format.
 This is the simplest way to
 install.
-If you have no previous version of apcupsd on your machine
+If you have no previous version of apcctrl on your machine
 and are creating a standalone configuration, simply install the RPM
 with a normal '``rpm -ihv``' command.
 You're done, and can now skip
 the rest of this chapter and go straight to tweaking your run-time